Oxford is committed to diversity, equity and inclusion in our organization and the community.

 Ann Arbor is a great spot to locate your business, but choosing the right neighborhood matters.

-If you’ve been considering Ann Arbor as a place to move your business, one of the biggest questions you’re probably facing is where to set up your office.
+If you’ve been considering Ann Arbor as a place to move your business, one of the biggest questions you’re probably facing is where to set up your office space.
 It’s a critical decision that will affect not only your commute and your local amenities, but the experience customers have when they come to your building.

-As you consider where to rent commercial space, you should look around the area to learn about what other businesses are nearby, how the availability of space will affect your rent costs, and whether your company will fit in well with the neighborhood.
+As you consider your commercial rental space, you should look around the area to learn about what other businesses are nearby, how the availability of space will affect your rent costs, and whether your company will fit in well with the neighborhood.
 Here’s our quick guide to Ann Arbor’s layout to give you an idea of where you will want to look for commercial rental property in the city.

 Downtown Ann Arbor: Popular for restaurants, retail, and start-ups.

 Downtown has traditionally been a thriving location for many businesses, although the options for large Ann Arbor office spaces are limited.
-This area is best suited for retail stores hoping to attract foot traffic, or smaller companies and startups that want to be at the heart of town but without significant business space needs.
+This area is best suited for retail stores hoping to attract foot traffic, or smaller companies and startups that want to be at the heart of town but without significant business office rental space needs.

 Downtown Ann Arbor itself is divided into several districts, including Kerrytown, which has a number of small shops and also hosts the farmer’s market, the Main Street business district, which is the center of the city’s restaurant scene, and the State Street business district, which borders the University of Michigan’s Central Campus.